 Don't we all love to play Holi?
 I know I do!
 The fun pool parties and rain dances, hours of drinking thandai and goofing around all day is something I definitely look forward to once a year.
 If there's one common concern most women have after Holi, it's hair damage.
 This is primarily because most people don't use organic colours.
 The colours that we end up playing Holi with are loaded with chemicals and artificial colours.
 So a dry, irritated scalp along with dull, lifeless hair is a pretty common problem.
 So how do you enjoy this festival without ruining your mane?
-We spoke to Dr Harshna Bijlani, Medical Head of The Ageless Clinics, to give us some haircare tips pre and post Holi.
+We spoke to Dr Harshna Bijlani, Medical Head of The Ageless Clinics, to give us some pre and post holi hair care tips.

 Dr Harshana recommends oiling your hair as much as possible.
 Use a light-weight cold-pressed oil like almond or jojoba.
 When you oil your hair and scalp generously, the oil creates a barrier on your hair and scalp.
 The barrier doesn't allow the colours to penetrate through and stain your scalp or damage your hair.
 The oil makes sure that the colours just sit on top of your hair.
 Braid your hair and tie it into a bun or a plait to keep it out of harm's way.